Planning for the Summit is being underwritten with a grant from the Amy P. Goldman Foundation

 8:00am – 8:45am: Registration and Breakfast

-8:45am – 9:00am: Welcome, Update and Summit Overview - Prof. Neil Hamilton
+8:45am – 9:00am: Welcome, Update and Summit Overview - Prof. Neil Hamilton, Emeritus Professor of Law, Drake University

 9:50am – 10:30am: The Role of Local Governments as Nature's Advocates - Pat Boddy, Urbandale City Council, Moderator.
 Speakers: Susan Judkins, Clive City Council; Tom Hadden, West Des Moines City Manager; Alex Pfaltzgraff, Grimes Planning Director